 Fender 6G15 1960's Standalone Reverb Unit

 Long a favorite of surf guitarists the 1960's Fender 6G15 standalone reverb FX box is as large and as complicated as a tube guitar amplifier.
 There are kits available for this very cool reverb unit.

+Signal path colors match between the schematic above and layout below to help you follow the layout signal flow.
 The guitar plugs in to the Input Jack at far left.
 Preamp 1 (upper left), Preamp 2 and the 6K6GT all boost the dry signal to make it strong enough to jiggle the springs in the Reverb Pan.
 The signal looses a lot of energy traveling along the springs so the Reverb Recovery triode on the upper right boosts the weak signal coming off the Reverb Pan Output Transducer.
 The Mixer Pot mixes the bypassed dry signal (blue) and wet signal (green) for output to the amplifier.

 The signal path colors correspond to the colors on the schematic above to help you follow the layout's convoluted signal path.

 See the Compact Reverb Add-On Circuit page for more info on reverb circuits.